DiffeoMorph: Learning to Morph 3D Shapes Using Differentiable Agent-Based Simulations: Introduction

-However, all of these approaches ultimately rely on comparing a simulated shape to a target shape, and existing formulations, which compare shapes using Cartesian coordinate matrix \( \mathbf{X} {\in} \mathbb{R}^{N {\times} 3}\), suffer from one or more of the following limitations that (1) there are the same number of agents, (2) there exists a point-to-point correspondence, and (3) a simulated shape has the same global orientation as in the target shape.
-These assumptions are often unrealistic: in natural and engineered multicellular systems, the number of constituent agents may vary, no canonical ordering exists, and the shape may be rotated in an arbitrary way.
-The shape-matching loss should respect these invariance properties if it is intended for training autonomous morphogenesis rules in realistic settings.
+However, all of these approaches ultimately rely on comparing a simulated shape to a target shape, and existing formulations, which compare shapes using Cartesian coordinate matrix \( \mathbf{X} {\in} \mathbb{R}^{N {\times} 3}\), suffer from one or more of the following constraints relative to the target: equal number of agents, pointwise correspondence, and identical global orientation.
+These assumptions are often not satisfied in both natural and engineered multicellular systems, and thus the shape-matching loss should be free of these requirements if it is intended for training autonomous morphogenesis rules in realistic settings.